 Ottawa, ON K1A 1H3

-On our website, like most other commercial websites, we may monitor traffic patterns, site usage and related site information in order to optimise our web service.
+On our Site, like most other commercial websites, we may monitor traffic patterns, site usage, and related site information in order to optimise our web service.
 We may provide aggregated information to third parties, but these statistics do not include any identifiable personal information.